tbrown/adventures/_posts/1915-05-01-dani-meadow-mouse.markdown

 But all the time Dani Meadow Mouse kept studying and studying that little heap of snow.
-Pretty soon she saw rough Brother North Wind coming her way and tossing the snow about as she came. she caught a handful from the top of the little heap of snow that Dani was studying, and when she had passed, Dani's sharp eyes saw something red there.
+Pretty soon she saw rough Brother North Wind coming her way and tossing the snow about as he came.
+He caught a handful from the top of the little heap of snow that Dani was studying, and when he had passed, Dani's sharp eyes saw something red there.
 It was just the color of the cloak old Granny Fox wears.

   "Granny Fox, you can't fool me!